-As much as I love fall weather, it’s always slightly bittersweet knowing that we’re just a few short weeks away from winter weather, which I do not love.
+As much as I love fall weather, it’s always slightly bittersweet knowing that we’re just a few short weeks away from winter weather, which I do NOT love.
 As we approach winter every year, I always spend some time preparing for my self-care because, let’s face, winter can be physically and mentally challenging.
+Seasonal depression, anyone?
 These are a few of my favorite ways to practice self-care in the winter.

 Don’t Forget Fitness

 I’m sure I’m not the only one who finds it harder to motivate myself to work out during the winter!
 Not only is working out outdoors unavailable because of the cold temperatures in Wisconsin, but it’s hard to motivate myself when it’s already dark when I leave work at 5!
-It makes me want to throw on a sweater and some leggings and curl up on the couch with Dave and the pets.
+It makes me want to throw on a sweater and some leggings and curl up on the couch with a warm blanket and some Netflix.
 Despite this, I know that fitness is especially important for me in the winter so I don’t get lethargic, and since I’m not already getting my exercise with any outdoor activities I might during the warmer months.

 Moisturize, Moisturize, Moisturize

 My skin seriously takes a beating during the winter months.
 My skin tends to get so dry.
 Not only is it super uncomfortable, but tends to lead to my skin actually breaking open on my hands (since those get especially dry).
 During the winter more than ever, I’m extra diligent about moisturizing every single day and using lotion on my hands even more often.

 Seasonal depression is no joke.
 It’s not surprising that so many people suffer from it, given then it’s dark when we wake up in the morning and when we leave work in the evening, and we aren’t spending as much time outside in the sun.
 The how-to’s on this one will be different for everyone, but find a way to stay positive this winter.